IronCloudForge/policyforge/README.md

 c.
 Report deficiencies.
 ```

 The actor and modality occur once but may apply to several child obligations.
 The temporal constraint `annually` applies only to one.
+Analysis to date suggests obligations attach to governing modal verbs through at least two distinct patterns — nested/delegated (one parent modal governing several child obligations) and inline (a modal attaching directly to a single continuous obligation) — and inherited, actor-and-modality-free obligations are treated as a first-class extraction feature rather than an edge case.

 A sentence-local extractor can therefore recover every word and still misunderstand the policy.